(Abridged version of the 2013 annual report)

-The statutory auditors shall attend the meeting convened by the Audit Committee to review the annual financial statements and the consolidated financial statements and shall report on the key findings of their audit, in particular material weaknesses of the internal control and risk management system relating to the accounting process.
+The statutory auditors shall attend the meeting convened by the Audit Committee to review the annual financial statements and the consolidated financial statements and shall report on the key findings of their audit.
 They shall also inform the Committee about other services they have provided in addition to auditing services and shall confirm their independence.

 Each month, the Audit Committee shall receive financial data on the PUMA Group, which will allow the tracking of developments in net assets, financial position, results of operations and the order books on a continual basis.
 The Audit Committee shall also deal with issues relating to the balance sheet and income statement and shall discuss these with Management.
 In addition, when the internal audit projects are completed, the Audit Committee shall receive the audit reports, which must also include any actions taken.

-In 2012 the members of the Sustainability Committee were Jochen Zeitz (Member and Chairman until 11/30/2012), François-Henri Pinault, Martin Köppel and Jean-François Palus (Member and Chairman as of 12/01/2012).
-It is responsible for promoting PUMA.creative, PUMA.safe and PUMA.peace along with the principles of creativity, sustainability and peace, and an awareness of the need to act fairly, honestly, positively and creatively in every decision made and every action taken.
+In 2013, the Sustainability Committee was composed of François-Henri Pinault, Martin Köppel and Jean-François Palus (Chairman).
+The Sustainability Committee is responsible for promoting awareness of the need to act fairly, honestly, positively and creatively in every decision made and every action taken.